Eugenie de Montijo (1826 - 1920)

 was born in Biarritz where the Emperor and spent her vacation

 in her summer home, the Villa Eugenie.

-In 1848 the invention of cast plate glass had made it possible
+In 1848 the invention of plate glass had made it possible

 This enables the construction of the Crystal Palace

 build in London for the Great Exhibition of 1851.
 Crystal Palace created a new structure with an amount

 of glass never ever seen before in a building.